chris050200/Induction-3D-Printer/README.md

 # Induction 3D Metal Printer
 A 3d printer nozzle assembly capable of FDM printing aluminum using induction heating.
-Total build cost for nozzle assembly is ~100$
+Total materials cost for nozzle assembly is only ~100$

 ![Screenshot](Screenshot3.jpg)